-Distributional Methods: Early research by the author indicates that if negative values of the log-likelihood ratio that are very close to zero are considered as zeros, then the distribution of ZIP versus Poisson log-likelihood ratios, where the zero inflation parameter is only modelled by an intercept, is a mixture of a point mass at zero and a χ_1^2 distribution, the weighting of the mixture being dependent on the number of covariates.
-If the zero-inflation parameter is modelled, a mixture of a zero point mass and some other distribution still occurs; whilst the nature of this other distribution is yet to be determined.
-Self and Liang (1987) discuss the distribution of log-likelihood ratios under non-standard conditions in a general setting.
-Note that when the value of γ is allowed to be both positive or negative fitted values of γ do not "pile up" close to zero, and the distribution of zero-modification parameter is normal and hence a non-zero-inflated model is (strictly) nested in its zero-inflated counterpart, and hence a Vuong test for nested models could be used as a test of zero-inflation/deflation.
-[Dietz and Böhning (2000)] proposed a link function that allowed for zero-deflation, and more recently [Todem et al. (2012)] have proposed a score test that incorporates a link function that allows for both zero-inflation and deflation.
+Distributional Methods: Early research by the author indicates that if negative values of the log-likelihood ratio that are very close to zero are considered as zeros, then the distribution of ZIP versus Poisson log-likelihood ratios, where the zero inflation parameter is only modelled by an intercept, is a mixture of a point mass at zero and a $\chi^2_1$ distribution, the weighting of the mixture being dependent on the number of covariates.
+If the zeroinflation parameter is modelled, a mixture of a zero point mass and some other distribution still occurs; whilst the nature of this other distribution is yet to be determined, a weighted mixture of $\chi^2$ distributions is certainly a candidate, this being consistent with Vuong's theory of overlapping models, but further research is necessary.
+Note that when the value of $\gamma$ is allowed to be both positive or negative fitted values of $\gamma$ do not "pile up" close to zero, and the distribution of zero-modification parameter is normal and hence a non-zero-inflated model is nested in its zero-inflated counterpart, and hence a Vuong test for nested models could be used as a test of zero-inflation/deflation.
+Wilson (2010) presents a method of adapting zero-deflated data so that zero-modified models may be fitted via standard